2 min read

 Overcoming the Barriers of a Patient Incident Report

 Understanding and improving outcomes require evaluating successes and failures.
 There are several reasons providers and healthcare staff do not report incidents.
-Do you know what they are?
-Some reasons could be:
+Some barriers to reporting include:

-Does the staff have enough time (and the appropriate tools) to complete the patient incident report?
+2. Time: Does the health care staff have enough time (and the appropriate tools) to complete the patient incident report?
 What changes are necessary to provide the time and space to complete a report while the details are top of mind?

-Does the organization have a perceived blame or shame environment instead of a Just Culture
+3. Culture: Does the organization have an environment founded on perceived blame or shame instead of a Just Culture, where reporting incidents is encouraged and celebrated?

-Does the leadership encourage shared accountability with patient safety efforts?
+4. Advocacy: Does leadership encourage shared accountability with patient safety efforts?

-Does the staff understand how to navigate and properly utilize the incident management system?
+5. Competence: Does the staff understand how to navigate and properly utilize the healthcare incident management system?
 Do they know what to report and what not to include?

 It Takes Everyone